 Do you want to reconstruct your hymen?

-Hymenoplasty is a delicate surgical procedure aimed at reconstructing the hymenal membrane — the hymen.
+Hymenoplasty (hymen reconstruction, also called hymen repair) is a delicate surgical procedure aimed at reconstructing the hymenal membrane.
 It is an intimate surgery surrounded by discretion and respect, which I perform with complete professional confidentiality at my clinic in Londrina, Brazil.
 I understand that the motivations for seeking hymenoplasty are deeply personal and often involve cultural, religious, or emotional issues.
-Therefore, I welcome each patient without any judgment, providing a safe and comfortable environment for you to openly discuss your desires.
+I welcome patients from around the world -- including those considering medical tourism for intimate surgery in Brazil -- without any judgment, providing a safe and comfortable environment for you to openly discuss your desires.

 I am a plastic surgeon trained by the late Professor Ivo Pitanguy in Rio de Janeiro, and I have specialized in female intimate surgeries.
 Over more than two decades of experience, I have developed refined skills in delicate procedures such as hymenoplasty, using techniques that provide natural and predictable results.
 Each case is unique, and my commitment is to offer you a humanized, technically precise, and absolutely confidential service.